ibm-cloud-docs/ibm-spectrum-lsf/hpc-cluster-tutorial.md

 Complete the following steps to create and configure an HPC cluster from the {{site.data.keyword.cloud_notm}} catalog:

-1. In the {{site.data.keyword.cloud_notm}} catalog, search for _HPC_ or _Spectrum LSF_, and then select **IBM Spectrum LSF**.
+1. In the {{site.data.keyword.cloud_notm}} catalog, search for _HPC_ or _Spectrum LSF_, and then select IBM Spectrum LSF.

     ![HPC Cluster solution page](images/hpc_catalog.png){: caption="HPC cluster solution page"}

 2. In the **Set the deployment values** section, supply the required values: `api_key`, `ibm_customer_number`, `remote_allowed_ips`, `ssh_key_name`, and `zone`.

-3. After you confirm with the license agreement, you can use the default values for other parameters and click **Install**.
+3. After you confirm with the license agreement, you can use the default values for other parameters and click Install.
 The HPC cluster is created and completed within 5 minutes with the default configuration.

 ### Parameters for cluster deployment
 {: #hpc-cluster-deployment-parameters}